-The above error indicates that your hard drive is failing and you have to take preventive steps like backing up data as soon as possible and replace the hard drive.
+The above error indicates that your hard drive is failing and you have to take preventive steps like backing up data as soon as possible and replacing the hard drive.

-- Using Boot Device Options
+1. Using Boot Device Options

-(iii) Now press F9 for Boot Device Options.
+Now press F9 for Boot Device Options.

-(iv)Select Notebook Hard Drive and hit Enter.
+Select Notebook Hard Drive and hit Enter.
 You should boot into Windows.

-(v) Now Windows will start booting and it will take a long time.
+Now Windows will start booting and it will take a long time.
 This is to be expected as the hard drive is failing.
 Just remain calm.
 Once the booting process is complete, you can start backing up your files.

 You might get another error “Windows detected a hard disk problem”.
 Back up all your files and then you can replace the hard disk.

-- Using BIOS Menu
+2. Using BIOS Menu